lmorchard/fireriver/README.md

 * You can add and remove Live Bookmarks in this folder like any other bookmark folder.
 The changes will be reflected in the river of news display.

+* If you organize your Live Bookmarks with folders, Fireriver will let you view items filtered by those folders.

 * Fireriver will alert you whenever it notices a feed on any page you visit, and will offer the option to subscribe to that page or ignore it in the future.